CSE110-Coblenz/cse-110-project-team-31/docs/DevelopmentLog.md

 - Text clipping on “How to Play” screen with long content.
 - Image sizing and placement issues on Order Screen.
 - Implement proper Lose Screen trigger conditions.
+- Screen does not resize in Cleaning minigame screen
+- Exit button doesn't appear in cleaning minigame before starting game screen

 ---